fwkrumm/shmlock/README.md

 <a id="todos"></a>
 ## ToDos

-- check if optional membar dependency is correctly shown in pypi header install command
+- fix that optional parameter [membar] now shown on pypi page
-- (?) temporarily overwrite signal handlers during acquirement to prevent SIGINT/SIGTERM during acquirement